-Get ready to celebrate the reason for the season with this DIY Advent wreath!
+Get ready to celebrate the Reason for the season with this DIY Advent wreath!

-I am excited to share this post with you today and our DIY Advent wreath!
 We are in full-fledged Christmas mode over here with our decorations up and the music blaring!
 I love all the fun stuff this time of year brings like baking and lights and Christmas movies!

 Each year with our kids, we look for ways to emphasize the Reason we celebrate Christmas.
 So, today I want to talk about Advent.
 Through the month of December, I will be teaming up with my hubby to bring you a series of posts on the Advent season!